inkVerb/Guru/301-shell/Lesson-05.md

 `./05-case-options`

-*Input any of the following: a, b, v, quit, and others*
+*Input any of the following: a, b, f, g, v, z, quit, and others*

 `gedit 05-case-chat`